RubaAlharbi/ruba-repository/README.md

 # ruba-repository
- This profile for posting my programming and business projects.
+## Intro
+ This repotisory made for udacity's Github nanodegree projects!
+ Including Bikeshare.
+ __Bikeshare program is a text dashboard for statistical informations about bikeshare in chicago, new york city and washington.

+ _Thankyou for your support.

- For contact: RubaAlharbii@outlook.com
+ _For contact: RubaAlharbii@outlook.com

- Ruba Alharbi.
+ ___Ruba Alharbi.